 The keel of a ship is the “primary fore-and-aft part of a ship’s frame.
 It runs along the bottom connecting the stem and the stern.”4 In a wooden or older steel ship, the keel extends the whole length of the vessel.
 Attached to it are the stem (the foremost steel part forming the bow), sternpost (the upright structural member at the stern) and the ribs of the vessel.
 This definition reflects how ships were customarily built.
 Nowadays a ship may be built of blocks, fabricated separately with fittings and equipment inside, then brought together to form the hull and superstructure of the ship.
 In the case of the support ships, each is built of 13 ‘rings’ composed of 39 ‘grand blocks’ made up from a total of 123 smaller blocks.
-It can be the lowering of part or whole of a ring onto a cradle on the building ways5 that is the ‘keel laying’ for a modern naval vessel.6
+It can be the lowering of part or whole of a grand block onto a cradle on the building ways5 that is the ‘keel-laying’ for a modern naval vessel.6

-A keel laying is a significant date because it customarily marks the start of full production of a ship.
+A keel-laying is a significant date because it customarily marks the start of full production of a ship.
 For a civil ship, the date locks in applicable construction standards.
-Naval construction is allowed more flexibility, and aspects of the building can be changed after a keel-laying, Much activity, such as design, ordering of material, and initial fabrication, takes place prior to laying of the keel, so in many respects that date is one of convenience for a warship.
+Naval construction is allowed more flexibility, and aspects of the building can be changed after a keel-laying, Much activity, such as design, ordering of material and initial fabrication takes place prior to laying of the keel, so in many respects that date is one of convenience for a warship.
 And the laying of a keel is no guarantee that the ship will be launched and completed.
 Ships can and have been cancelled, or converted into another type of ship, before being launched.
-For analysts of naval affairs and for ship fans the date of a keel laying is of interest as the duration between it and the date of launching of a ship is an indication of government support to the project, of the complexity of the engineering and logistics involved, and of the efficiency of the shipbuilder.
+For analysts of naval affairs and for ship fans the date of a keel-laying is of interest as the duration between it and the date of launching of a ship is an indication of government support to the project, of the complexity of the engineering and logistics involved, and of the efficiency of the shipbuilder.

 A keel-laying ceremony is an informal affair arranged, for the most part, by the ship’s builder.
 Traditionally, after people gather and a short address is made, a section of keel is lowered into place onto a cradle on the ways.
 The sponsor of the ship7 or senior naval representative then declares the keel “well and truly laid.”
 8 Mementoes (e.g., silver plates, silver hammers) may be presented – these become part of the official artifacts of the ship.
 A keel-laying ceremony traditionally invites good luck in the construction of the ship and throughout her life.
 Chaplains of various faiths say a few words of blessing that the ship may be protected, and older customs may take place.
 Elders of first nations may attend.
 In some navies, one custom has the senior naval representative laying a silver dollar under the keel before it is laid.
 In other navies, a coin may be laid by the sponsor or the youngest or oldest tradesperson of the shipyard.
 In the US Navy, the sponsor may be invited to weld her initials onto a metal plate which is placed in the ship.
 A silver hammer may be used to drive a silver nail into the keel.
 Whatever the custom, the intent is to keep the ceremony short, simple and in accordance with the traditions of the sea.9

-During a keel-laying a ship may be referred to by her project number (in Protecteur’s case, JSS1) or builder’s hull number in preference to her name, as the ceremony at which the ship is named occurs later with the launching of the ship.10 And it has not been unknown for a ship’s name to be changed whilst she is still under construction.
+During a keel-laying a ship may be referred to by her project number (in Protecteur’s case, JSS1) or builder’s hull number in preference to her name, as the ceremony at which a ship is named occurs later with the launching of the ship.10 And it has not been unknown for a ship’s name to be changed whilst she is still under construction.
 The shipbuilder’s number for a ship is the sequential number of hulls built by that company.
 What will become HMCS Protecteur is Seaspan hull number 194.
 Typically, a plaque with the builder’s name and number is affixed to the back bulkhead of the ship’s bridge.

-The keel-laying of Seaspan hull 194, the future HMCS Protecteur, will be a welcome event, another sign of rebuilding the RCN and providing it with the support capability to be a blue-water navy.
+The keel-laying of Seaspan hull 194, the future HMCS Protecteur, is a welcome event, another sign of rebuilding the RCN and providing it with the support capability to be a blue-water navy.
 In the interest of a robust shipbuilding industry and a strong Navy, it is hoped that Canada will maintain a continuous program of building ships beyond current projects, and that there will be many more laying of keels for HMC Ships in accordance with the customs and traditions of the Navy and the sea.

 1. A previous version of this Note, dated 29 January 2017, was written from the perspective of the Arctic and Offshore Patrol Ship project.